millbj92/nuboverflow-users/README.md

 ## Running the app:

-From the applications root directory, simply input the command:
+First, rename 'example.env' to '.env', then from the applications root directory, simply input the command:

 `docker-compose up`